Jennies Softball Camps

 Head Coach Susan Anderson

-Susan Anderson begins her 11th season as head coach at Central Missouri with a 312-229 record.
-Anderson was the fastest UCM softball coach to reach 100 wins, doing it in only three seasons.
+Susan Anderson begins her 14th season as head coach at Central Missouri in 2020 with a 404-299 record.
+Anderson was the fastest UCM softball coach to reach 100 wins, doing so in only three seasons.
+Anderson is second all-time at UCM in career wins and winning percentage (among coaches with at least 20 games coached).

 Anderson has been named MIAA Coach of the Year three times in her career.
-She has coached 15 first team all-conference members, and 97 MIAA Academic Honor Roll selections.
-She has also coached one conference MVP, eight All-Regions, four Academic All-Americans, four Academic All-Districts, and two All-Americans.
+She has coached 17 first team all-conference members, and 143 MIAA Academic Honor Roll selections.
+She has also coached one conference MVP, eight All-Regions, four Academic All-Americans, five Academic All-Districts, and two All-Americans.
 In 2016, Ali Jo Rogers became the first Jennie to be named MIAA Defensive Player of the Year.

 2015 was not only Anderson’s best of her 17 year career, but one of the best in UCM history.
 The Jennies won 49 games, tied for the most all-time and reached the NCAA Elite Eight for the first time since 1994.
 They ran away with the MIAA regular season and also won the MIAA Tournament for the first time since 1997.
 The Jennies hosted and won the NCAA Central Regional, and went on to sweep Augustana on the road at the NCAA Super Regional.
 Anderson won her third career MIAA Coach of the Year and, along with her staff, was recognized by the NFCA as the Central Region Coaching Staff of the Year.
 She coached two All-MIAA First Teamers in Lauren Mabe and Katie Shockley and Shockley also went on to receive Academic All-American honors by CoSIDA.
 Mabe hit .414 for the season, the first .400 hitter for the Jennies since 2010.
 Shockley had one of the finest seasons for a UCM pitcher, setting a single-season record with 27 wins and pitching to a 2.11 ERA with 141 strikeouts.